 Prof.dr.
 Henderik A. Proper, Erik to friends, is an FNR PEARL Laureate, and Head of Academic Affairs of at the Luxembourg Institute of Science and Technology (LIST) in Luxembourg, and senior research manager within its IT for Innovative Services (ITIS) department.
-He also holds a chair in Information Systems at the Radboud University Nijmegen.
-Furthermore, he chairs the Enterprise Engineering research network involving researchers from a.o. these two institutions.
+He also holds an adjunct chair in Computer Science at the University of Luxembourg.

 Erik received his Master's degree from the University of Nijmegen, The Netherlands in May 1990, and received his PhD (with distinction) from the same University in April 1994.
 In his Doctoral thesis he developed a theory for conceptual modelling of evolving application domains, yielding a formal specification of evolving information systems.